A short introduction to Pathological Demand Avoidance (PDA) – an autism profile

-Please, note, this is one of our older posts, and may not reflect the more modern diagnostic information.
-Please search ‘PDA’ on our site to access more information, or head to the PDA Society’s website, or search the work of Australian autism advocate Kristy Forbes for more info – she very eloquently explains how PDA is expressed as an autistic person.
+Please, note, this is one of our older posts, and may not reflect the most recent information.
+Please search ‘PDA’ on our site to access more information, head to the PDA Society’s website, or search the work of Australian autism advocate Kristy Forbes for more info – she very eloquently explains how PDA is expressed as an autistic person.

 According to the PDA Society, an organisation that provides information and support for parents, families and teachers, PDA is currently recognised as an autistic profile.
 Key areas of concern for the individual are: ‘An anxiety driven need to be in control and avoid other people’s demands’, and ‘An Intolerance of Uncertainty.’